 1. Functional proteomics of native mammalian ion channel signaling complexes

-Functional proteomics is aimed to understand proteins’ biological function and their functional regulation by studying protein-protein interactions within and among multiprotein complexes through affinity purification and mass spectrometric analysis.
+Functional proteomics is aimed to understand proteins’ biological function and their regulation by studying protein-protein interactions within and among multiprotein complexes through affinity purification and mass spectrometric analysis.
 Latest proteomic research shows that native ion channels commonly exist as a large functional unit of “signaling complex” consisting of the ion-conducting pore subunits, variable peripheral auxiliary subunits, and interacting protein partners.
-So far, more than 230 different human ion channels encoded by ~ 300 human genes have been identified; but only a very limited number of ion channel auxiliary proteins have been reported.
-Given that a large portion (~40%) of human proteins still don’t have a well-defined biological function, it is anticipated that a reasonable number of these function-unknown proteins may function as ion channel regulatory or even principle proteins.
 Because of the low abundance of most native ion channel proteins in mammalian cells, the purified native ion channel complexes are commonly contaminated by an overwhelming number and/or amount of non-specifically co-purified proteins, which makes the downstream mass-spectrometric and functional analyses very difficult.
 We overcome these hurdles by increasing affinity-purification efficiency and employing quantitative proteomic analysis to reduce and effectively screen out contaminants.
-We are currently working on identification of novel ion channel proteins by functional proteomic analysis of multiple ion channels signaling complexes purified from brain tissues or cultured mammalian cells.
-As an example for this line of exploratory research direction, we have identified a new family of BK channel regulatory proteins, designated as BK channel g subunits, which are a group of leucine-rich repeat (LRR) containing membrane proteins, LRRC26 (g1), LRRC52 (g2), LRRC55 (g3), and LRRC38 (g4).
-These auxiliary g subunits display an exceptionally large range of capabilities in shifting the BK channel’s voltage dependence of activation towards the hyperpolarizing direction by 145 – 20 mV in the absence of [Ca2+]i.
+We have identified: (i) a new family of BK channel regulatory proteins, designated as BK channel g subunits, which are a group of leucine-rich repeat (LRR) containing membrane proteins, LRRC26 (γ1), LRRC52 (γ2), LRRC55 (γ3), and LRRC38 (γ4); (ii) NMDA receptors as BK channel interacting partners forming the glutamate-activated K+ channel complexes in brain; (iii) Lsm12 as a novel NAADP receptor and a two-pore channel (TPC) auxiliary protein necessary for NAADP-evoked Ca2+ release.